Vegan Matzah Pizza + 10 Topping Ideas!

 Veggie Matzah Pizza

 Love your veggies in every color of the rainbow!
-This is a great way to clear out anything you have in the crisper.
 My favorite mix includes:

 • Red onion